World Englishes: Schneider's dynamic model of postcolonial Englishes

 Edgar Werner Schneider tries to avoid a purely geographical and historical approach evident in the 'circles' models and incorporates sociolinguistic concepts pertaining to acts of identity.
 His model suggests that, despite all differences in geography and history, there is a fundamentally uniform process underlying all instances of the emergence of new World Englishes, motivated by the changing social relationship between a region's indigenous population and settlers who came to that region.

 The relationship between historical and social conditions and linguistic developments is viewed as a unilateral implicational relationship among four components.
-The political history of a country, typically from colony to independent nationhood, is reflected in the identity re-writings of the groups involved (indigenous population and settlers).
-These determine sociolinguistic conditions of language contact (such as the acquisition of the other party’s language), linguistic usage (such as the amount and kind of mutual interaction) and language attitudes.
+The political history of a country, typically from colony to independent nationhood, is reflected in the identity rewritings of the groups involved (indigenous population and settlers).
+These determine sociolinguistic conditions of language contact (such as the acquisition of the other party's language), linguistic usage (such as the amount and kind of mutual interaction), and language attitudes.
 Linguistic developments, and structural changes in the varieties concerned, follow.

 The model outlines five characteristic stages in the spread of English:

 Phase 1 – Foundation: This is the initial stage of the introduction of English to a new territory over an extended period of time.
 Two linguistic processes are operative at this stage: (a) language contact between English and indigenous languages; (b) contact between different dialects of English of the settlers which eventually results in a new stable dialect (see koiné).
 At this stage, bilingualism is marginal.
-A few members of the local populace may play an important role as interpreters, translators and guides.
+A few members of the local populace may play an important role as interpreters, translators, and guides.
 Borrowings are limited to lexical items; with local place names and terms for local fauna and flora being adopted by the English.